di Patrizia Vallone

 “Yes, why?”

-At this point, the other members of the group came up say goodbye and thank Peters for the tour; he signed autographs, shook hands and exchanged pleasantries, after which we sat down for our chat without any interruptions.
+At this point, the other members of the group came up say goodbye and thank Peters for the tour; he signed autographs, shook hands and exchanged pleasantries, after which we sat down for our chat without any interruption.

 “Let’s start with your name, Vincent.
 Any reference to Van Gogh?”